federicocarboni/eloquent-ffmpeg/README.md

 ```

 ### Streams
-Streams can be used as input sources and output destinations, there is no hard limit on how many streams you can use.
-Pass your streams directly to `FFmpegCommand.input()` and `FFmpegCommand.output()`.
+Streams can be used as input sources and output destinations, there is no hard
-`FFmpegCommand.input()` can also take `BufferLike` objects.
+limit on how many streams you can use.
+Pass your streams directly to
+`FFmpegCommand.input()` and `FFmpegCommand.output()`.

 Example using NodeJS' `fs` module.
 ```ts